apinf/apinf-accounts-fiware/README.md

 [![Code Climate](https://codeclimate.com/github/apinf/apinf-accounts-fiware/badges/gpa.svg)](https://codeclimate.com/github/apinf/apinf-accounts-fiware)
 [![Issue Count](https://codeclimate.com/github/apinf/apinf-accounts-fiware/badges/issue_count.svg)](https://codeclimate.com/github/apinf/apinf-accounts-fiware)

-# apinf:accounts-idm
+# apinf:accounts-fiware

-An ES2015 Meteor OAuth handler package for FIWARE IDM.
+An ES2015 Meteor OAuth handler package for FIWARE IdM.

 This is a fully working OAuth login service, allowing you to use FIWARE IDM as your Meteor authentication method.
 If you want to use it "as is" you can just `meteor add apinf:accounts-fiware` to your application.